SoloveyMaria/community/docs/DB_building/README.md

 A brief description of the workflow for building the Ligand-Receptor database for community tool
 ========

-We utilize two main interaction databases from OmniPath: the [`ligrec extra` dataset](https://r.omnipathdb.org/reference/import_ligrecextra_interactions.html), and the [curated ligand-receptor interactions](https://r.omnipathdb.org/reference/curated_ligand_receptor_interactions.html) (Türei et al., 2021).
+${\color{red} I \ changed \ this \ paragraph}$ We utilize two main interaction databases from OmniPath: the [`ligrec extra` dataset](https://r.omnipathdb.org/reference/import_ligrecextra_interactions.html), and the [curated ligand-receptor interactions](https://r.omnipathdb.org/reference/curated_ligand_receptor_interactions.html) (Türei et al., 2021).
 To retrieve the databases we make use of OmnipathR package which is a client for the OmniPath web service (https://www.omnipathdb.org) and many other resources (Valdeolivas et al., 2019).

 The community tool does not handle complex molecules, so it is necessary to break them down into their components and classify each one as a ~~ligand or receptor~~ ${\color{red} {ligand, \ receptor \ or \ adhesion \ molecule?}}$.
 To accomplish this, we rely on the OmniPath intercellular communication role annotation database ${\color{red} {any \ link \ here?}}$.